rlyfow/cards/README.md

 # cards
-Tiny text based c+ card game I made in one day.
+Tiny text based c++ card game I made in one day.
 You can create own unit cards for the game, the process is explained later.

 # how to play